danplevs/geohmount/README.md

 ![Correlation analysis of physico-chemical variables](img/correlation-demo.png)

 ## About
 These analyses composed my first applied project built with Python, as part of one of my undergraduate researches in the Geochemistry field.
+I had recently taken a python course and the need arose to make these plots.
+I decided to accept the challenge and the result, shown above, was surprisingly positive, making me even more excited to develop my programming skills.